abhishekmishra/explorations/matrix-rain/README.md

 ## HSV to RGB Utility

+The colours used do draw the `RainDrop` are stored in HSV and are only converted to RGB when drawing.
+This way the value part of the colour can be changed on every update to give a flickering look to the letter and the scene as a whole.

+The following utility method from the love2d.org wiki site helps convert from HSV values to RGB values.

 ```lua {code_id="hsvrgb"}
 --- copied from https://love2d.org/wiki/HSV_color
 -- Converts HSV to RGB. (input and output range: 0 - 1)